 One thing that M1 Finance repeats often is that the money you are investing is your money, so it should be working for you.
-The company reinforces this over every aspect of its design: the customizable pie-chart investments, low fees, ability to withdraw most of your funds by the next business day, and extremely user-friendly designs.
+The company reinforces this over every aspect of its design: the customizable pie-chart investments, ability to withdraw most of your funds by the next business day and user-friendly designs.

 M1 Finance offers a promising alternative to other investing options out there.
 If you’re stuck between a DIY approach and a fully automated robo-advisor, then M1 is a nice in-between solution.
 In particular, this platform adds depth and customization to the robo-advising market.
 Engaged investors, who want hands-on and easily accessible investing options, will find that M1 Finance has a lot to offer.

-If you’re sophisticated enough to know what you want in your investments, but don’t want to constantly rebalance and maintain your investment portfolio, I think M1 Finance is a good alternative.
+If you’re sophisticated enough to know what you want in your investments, but don’t want to constantly rebalance and maintain your investment portfolio, M1 Finance is a good alternative.
 (Click on the link to check out M1 Finance.)
 We’re all so busy today, that you need to pick and choose how you’ll spend your time.
-If you like to pick your investments, and seek investing inspiration as well, then you might consider M1.
-With the low $100 entry fee, anyone can dip their toes into the investing world.
+If you like to pick your investments, and seek investing inspiration as well, then consider M1.
+With the low $100 entry fee, and free account management anyone can dip their toes into the investing world.

 Disclosure: Please note that this article may contain affiliate links which means that – at zero cost to you – I might earn a commission if you sign up or buy through the affiliate link.
 That said, I never recommend anything I don’t believe is valuable.

 Updated; December 18, 2017